Yes- bread is vegan friendly as long as the ingredients are animal free.

 But… Yeast!
 Can Vegans Eat Yeast?

-Bakers yeast is used to help bread rise.
+Bakers yeast (not to be confused with nutritional yeast) is used to help bread rise.

 It does not come from an animal – so why is there some confusion as to whether or not vegans can consume bread made with yeast?